pnp/sp-dev-fx-webparts/.github/CONTRIBUTING.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+Remember that this repository is maintained by community members who volunteer their time to help.
+Be courteous and patient.

 ## Question or Problem?

 Please do not open GitHub issues for general support questions as the GitHub list should be used for feature requests and bug reports.
 This way we can more easily track actual issues or bugs from the code and keep the general discussion separate from the actual code.